parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-200-shell-tools.md

 functions starting with `r` in fact are aliases to a `rhubarbe` subcommand.

+One very frequently used command, that requires that you have a valid lease, is the one that turns off the nodes when you are done:

+    all-off

+Please try to make sure to use it, especially when you have many nodes running.

 In [the next tab](javascript:open_tab('NODES')) we will see how we can focus on a specific set of nodes, and easily control them.<